How to Enable File Preview in Windows 11 PowerToys

 Summary

-PowerToys provides two powerful ways to preview files: the Peek utility for instant pop-up previews and File Explorer Add-ons for deep integration with the Windows Preview Pane.
-By using these tools, you save time and improve your daily workflow.
-For more details, visit the official PowerToys documentation.
+PowerToys offers two robust methods for file preview: the Peek utility for immediate pop-up previews and File Explorer Add-ons for seamless integration with the Windows Preview Pane.
+Utilizing these tools saves time and enhances your daily workflow.
+For additional information, consult the official PowerToys documentation.

 Open File Explorer, click the View menu at the top, select Show, and then click Preview pane.
-Alternatively, you can simply press ALT + P on your keyboard while inside any folder to toggle the pane on or off instantly.
+Alternatively, pressing ALT + P on your keyboard while inside any folder toggles the pane on or off instantly.

 Can I preview STL files in Windows Explorer using PowerToys?

 Yes, PowerToys includes support for STL files.
-By enabling the Thumbnail support and Preview Pane features within the File Explorer Add-ons section of the PowerToys settings, you can view 3D models directly in your file manager without needing to open a dedicated 3D modeling application.
+Enabling the Thumbnail support and Preview Pane features within the File Explorer Add-ons section of the PowerToys settings lets you view 3D models directly in your file manager without launching a dedicated 3D modeling application.

 Was this guide helpful?